GiedriusMar/Kebabine_using_Python_Flask/README.md

 ## Introduction
 Welcome to my **Kebabine** project!
-This repository is a demonstration of a web application developed using Python and Flask.
+This repository is a demonstration of a web application developed using Python 3.12 and Flask 3.0.3.
 As I am just begginer student learning Python and Flask, this project is designed to help you understand the basics of web development using Python and Flask technologies.
 The application simulates a simple "Kebab shop" website where users can browse the menu.
 Authorised person (Admin) after logging-in can upload new product (direct from website application), delete product, etc.